Tiple: Puerto Rican tiples

 The tiple that is now most often played in Puerto Rico is the tiple doliente.
 It has recently acquired a more or less fixed body shape narrowing at the top and having 5 metal strings (see the accompanying photo).
 It is usually made like the cuatro, so either constructed like a guitar, or from one piece of wood hollowed out.
 The bottom half of the body is rounded like a guitar, however the top half is square, or triangular.
 All other features (like neck and bridge) resemble the construction of a normal Spanish guitar.
 The peghead has tuning machines either from the side or from the back.
 The strings of the tiple doliente are tuned: E3 A3 D4 G4 C5.

 Tiple Venezolano

 This tiple from Venezuela, looks like a smaller version of the Colombian Tiple.
 It has 4 sets of triple strings and is also known as the Guitarro, Guitarro Segundo, and the Segunda Guitarra.
 There is another tiple played in Venezuela but is a member of the Venezuelan Cuatro family of instruments, also called a tiple and known as the Cinco y Medio or Cinco.
-It is very much like the Cuatro but it has 5 strings instead of four.
+It is much like the Cuatro but it has 5 strings instead of four.